 Partnering with Parents.
 For information about the stories learned, follow the links on the Godly Play schedule!

-- Kids and leaders begin their day by Gathering together and trying a warm-up activity.
-We will review or recap the previous week’s lesson and prepare for the current lesson.
+- Kids and leaders begin their day by Gathering together for an Opening and warm-up activity.

 - Students are then encouraged to open their Bibles and explore the day’s story.

 - Each Sunday School participant will be given his/her own Spark Bible or Bible Story Bible to use during Sunday School.
 These Bibles feature stickers that introduce Bible-marking methods to help connect kids with the Bible.
 The Bible also includes kid-friendly introductions to the books of the Bible, along with definitions, facts, trivia, and questions to help kids think about their faith.
-The Bibles will be gifted to the children at the conclusion of the Sunday School year.
+The Bibles will be gifted to the children in 1st grade and 3rd grade at the conclusion of the Sunday School year.

 - The children will be divided into two groupings: Upper Elementary (grades 3-6) and Lower Elementary (grades 1-2) for their workshops.
 Each workshop will be designed for these two groupings of children so that the activities are age-appropriate.

-- FAMILY WORSHIP – A more casual interactive time of worship that will involve the whole family.
-These services will take place in the Chapel during the Education Hour on Sunday morning (9:45-10:45 a.m.).
+FAMILY WORSHIP A more casual, interactive time of worship that will involve the whole family.
+These services will take place in the Sanctuary during the Education Hour on Sunday morning (9:45-10:45 a.m.).

-- Intergenerational Events – Three events are placed in the 2016-17 program year to bring together the whole Lewinsville family for a special time of fellowship and education centered around a season of the church year.
+INTERGENERATIONAL EVENTS Several events are placed in the 2017-18 program year to bring together the whole Lewinsville family for a special time of fellowship and education centered around a season of the church year.

-- December 18 – Special Christmas Event: NARNIA: God is on the Move!
+- December 17 – Special Christmas Event: “The Upside Down Kingdom”